DINA-Web/dina-collections-data-model/dictionary/readme.md

 ### Specification
 The data dictionary is divided in two files, one for data columns and one for tables.

 * `version` - The version from which the data element is used.
 If no version is decided, use "future".
-If the element is a suggestion for the next upciming version, use "next".
+If the element is a suggestion for the next upcoming version, use "next".
   * Applies to: tables, columns

 * `removed_version` - The version from which the data element is no longer used.